riman7/learning_nodejs_with_express/README.md

 npm uninstall <package-name>
 ```

+### Event loop
+JavaScript is blocking, synchronous, and single-threaded by design.
+This means JavaScript normally executes code line by line in a single thread.
+However, in Node.js, the Event Loop enables non-blocking and asynchronous operations.
+- Asynchronous methods are offloaded to libuv during execution.
+- Once these operations are complete, their callbacks are added to the Event Loop for execution.
+- **libuv** is a C library that provides core non-blocking I/O functionality in Node.js, such as file I/O, networking, and timers.
+- The Event Loop, a part of *libuv* that coordinates the execution of asynchronous and synchronous code in Node.js, ensuring smooth operation despite JavaScript's single-threaded nature.
+- This mechanism allows Node.js to handle asynchronous tasks efficiently while maintaining the single-threaded nature of JavaScript.

+## Execuation order:

 ### Resources
 Here are some resources I’m using to learn Node.js and Express.js:
 1. freeCodeCamp - Backend Development